About the Conservation Grants

 Trentham Monkey Forest

-Trentham Monkey Forest has, for 2022, donated £2500 to be awarded to applicants for conservation grants.
+Trentham Monkey Forest will, as of 2022, be providing £2500 each year to be awarded to applicants for conservation grants.
 The fund will be split at the discretion of the CSC members; it is unlikely to be given in total to one person.
 Please apply as normal to the CSC.